gooddata/gooddata-ui/docs/ht_create_your_first_visualization.md

 For the purpose of this tutorial, you are asked to establish a client session by simply logging in to GoodData.

-In your production environment, your end users may be authenticated using single sign-on. // TODO link to SSO
+In your production environment, your end users may be authenticated using [single sign-on](sso.md).

 ## Step 6.
 Add GoodData components